LukasWillin/youtube-video-brightness-fixer/README.md

-# youtube-video-brightness-fixer
+# Enlight-YT

-Fixes brightness issues with youtube videos
+Aims to fix brightness issues with youtube videos.

 # Testing it locally